- • Fewer situations where the same data is typed three times.

 This isn’t about tearing everything out and replacing it with one giant platform.
 It’s about making what you already have work together more cleanly.

-• • People who want clear diagrams and documentation, not just “magic glue”.
+- • People who want diagrams and documentation, not mysterious magic glue.

-If you mainly need reactive IT support (fixing devices, Wi-Fi and line-of-business servers), your MSP or internal IT is the better first call.
-We'll happily collaborate with them when it comes to systems and integrations.
+If you mainly need reactive IT support for devices, Wi-Fi or office hardware, your MSP or internal IT team is the better first call.
+We’ll happily collaborate with them when it comes to systems, data flow and integrations.

 Outcomes